Workshop Policies

 SAFETY FIRST!

-In addition to our standard safety requirements geared towards reducing risk of injury and striving to teach best practices we have updated safety protocols to address the current COVID-19 pandemic and best practices for mitigating spread in our studio.
-These safety protocols are mandatory in order to participate in Hew functions and promote a healthy environment.
+In addition to our standard safety requirements geared towards reducing risk of injury and striving to teach best practices we have updated safety protocols to address health and wellness.

 Face Masks

-At this time, we are not requiring face mask wearing – although we would strongly encourage folks to do so.
-We appreciate the mask mandate has been lifted, but out of an abundance of caution will still suggest proper masking for the time being.
-Under normal circumstances in a wood shop you would frequently be wearing masks or respirators to protect from airborne dust particulates or noxious fumes
+At this time, we are not requiring face mask wearing related to Covid-19 or other illnesses – although we would strongly encourage folks to do so should they see fit.
+Under normal circumstances in a wood shop you will frequently be wearing masks or respirators to protect from airborne dust particulates or noxious fumes.
+This is a requirement.

 Gloves

-Unfortunately gloves cannot be safely worn in many circumstances while operating machinery due to risk of severe injury, nor are they considered at this time, by the CDC, as recommended PPE when performing the tasks you’ll perform in your class or workshop.
+Unfortunately gloves cannot be safely worn in many circumstances while operating machinery due to risk of severe injury.
 As a result good personal and social hygiene should be observed; including covering sneezes and coughs, avoid touching your face, properly disposing of tissues, washing hands often for a minimum of 20 seconds with soap, using hand sanitizer, and cleaning equipment daily.
+Still will be provided gloves for any tasks where it is part of necessary PPE.

 Before coming to Hew

 We greatly appreciate your willingness to observe and respect these protocols and understand they are necessary for us to continue offering workshops and are an extension of our existing safety protocols.
 We want you to be confident both Hew and your fellow students are exercising caution to mitigate risk.
-These policies will be updated to reflect current CDC, state, county, and local health guidelines.
 At the beginning of each class, we will review our safety protocols with all students to ensure clarity.

 We’re all in this together.